-News: We’re Going Dippy For Delightful Names Given To Dazzling Discoveries!
+News: Go Dippy For Delightful Names Given To Dazzling Discoveries!

-Today is the 43rd anniversary of the discovery of AL 288-1 or, as you probably know them, the fossil bones of LUCY.
+Today is the 43rd anniversary of the discovery of AL 288-1 - a set of fossils also known as Lucy.

 Lucy was discovered in Ethiopia in 1974 and, although only 40% of her skeleton was found, she remains both the most famous example of the hominin species Australopithecus afarensis and one of the most complete examples of an early human ancestor to be discovered – dating to around 3.2 million years ago!